RiskWatch

 Key features

-- Foreign Supplier Verification Program (FSVP) under 21 CFR Part 1 Subpart L
+- Vendor risk management with Foreign Supplier Verification Program (FSVP) support under 21 CFR Part 1 Subpart L

-- Food defense / intentional adulteration plan under 21 CFR Part 121
+- Physical security assessment module for food defense / intentional adulteration plans under 21 CFR Part 121

 - Evidence vault with versioning and audit-ready export (FDA + USDA + GFSI certification pack)